Now that you've collected the Salesforce data you need for the Sales Quote document using Query Builder, it's time to build the Document Template.

 With these steps passed, you now have the DOCX Document Template record created.

-To build a Document Template with an XLSX file, you can follow the same instructions but select the XLSX file instead of DOCX.
+To build a Document Template with an XLSX or PPTX document, you can follow the same instructions but select the respective document type instead of DOCX.

-The following step is to style the created document using the Maven Add-in.
+The next step is adding content to the connected Document Template file.
 Use the links below to read the instructions:

 Fill in the required fields with the following values: